dgaff/laser_power/README.md

 <img src="IMG_9280.jpeg" width="400">

 The charging board has 3 LEDs on it.
-One to indicate power when USB is plugged in (red), and two more indicate charging status (yellow for charging and green for charged).
+One to indicate power when USB is plugged in (red), and two more to indicate charging status (amber for charging and green for charged).

 <img src="259-08.jpg" width="400">